RESHMA22C/standard-calculator/README.md

 ## Result:

-the standard calculator has been created succesfully.
+The standard calculator has been created succesfully.